 - An annual retainer of \$100,000 (with the annual retainer reduced to \$70,000 for the 2020 compensation period), payable pursuant to an election made the prior year under the Non-Employee Director's Deferred Compensation Plan described below (the "Election"). - An annual equity award with a target award value of \$175,000, divided equally between options and RSUs; provided, however, that, upon request by a director and at the sole discretion of the Compensation Committee or the Board, such annual equity award may be comprised solely of RSUs.
 The options will be fully vested as of the grant date.
-The RSUs will vest upon the earlier of (1) the first anniversary of the grant date, or (2) the date of, and immediately prior to, the next annual meeting of our shareholders following the grant date, but the underlying shares are not issued until the earlier of the director's death or the first day of the seventh month following the director's retirement from the Board. - · Reimbursement for out-of-pocket expenses, including travel expenses, related to the director's service on the Board.
+The RSUs will vest upon the earlier of (1) the first anniversary of the grant date, or (2) the date of, and immediately prior to, the next annual meeting of our shareholders following the grant date, but the underlying shares are not issued until the earlier of the director's death or the first day of the seventh month following the director's retirement from the Board. - Reimbursement for out-of-pocket expenses, including travel expenses, related to the director's service on the Board.

-In addition, the Board chair receives an annual retainer of \$92,500 payable pursuant to the Election and an annual equity award with a target value of \$92,500 (divided either equally between options and RSUs or comprised solely of RSUs, as described above), the chair of the Audit Committee receives an annual retainer of \$25,000, each of the non-chair members of the Audit Committee receives an annual retainer of \$15,000, the chair of the Compensation Committee receives an annual retainer of \$10,000, the chair of the Nominating and Governance Committee receives an annual cash retainer of \$15,000, each of the non-chair members of the Nominating and Governance Committee receives an annual retainer of \$7,500, the chair of the Finance Committee receives an annual retainer of \$10,000, in each case, payable pursuant to the Flection
+In addition, the Board chair receives an annual retainer of \$92,500 payable pursuant to the Election and an annual equity award with a target value of \$92,500 (divided either equally between options and RSUs or comprised solely of RSUs, as described above), the chair of the Audit Committee receives an annual retainer of \$25,000, each of the non-chair members of the Audit Committee receives an annual retainer of \$15,000, the chair of the Compensation Committee receives an annual retainer of \$10,000, the chair of the Nominating and Governance Committee receives an annual retainer of \$15,000, each of the non-chair members of the Nominating and Governance Committee receives an annual retainer of \$15,000, each of the non-chair members of the Single addition, the chair of the non-chair members of the Nominating and Governance Committee receives an annual retainer of \$15,000, each of the non-chair members of the Single addition, and each of the non-chair members of the Finance Committee receives an annual retainer of \$10,000, in each case, payable pursuant to the Election.